SEO checklist for Vue InstantSearch

 Your search result pages are directly accessible through a URL

-As users interact with your search interface, the URL should dynamically update and reflect the refinements they’ve selected, and the actions they’ve taken.
+As users interact with your search interface, the URL should dynamically update and reflect the refinements they’ve selected and their actions.

-There are clear UX benefits to this approach, but you might be concerned about content duplication.
+This approach has clear benefits for the user experience, but you might be concerned about content duplication.
 Isn’t this creating too many pages returning the same content?
 Aren’t dynamic URLs bad for SEO?

 Many websites use dynamic URLs.
-Even though they are harder to index than static URLs, most search engines can remove query parameters, and trace back the primary page.
+Even though they’re harder to index than static URLs, most search engines can remove query parameters and trace back to the primary page.

-Contrary to popular thinking, dynamic URLs do not necessarily hurt your SEO.
+Contrary to popular thinking, dynamic URLs don’t necessarily hurt your SEO.
 You should favor dynamic URLs over hiding parameters to make them look static.